NachoColl/dotnet-cf4dotnet-templates/README.md

 [![Build Status](https://travis-ci.com/NachoColl/dotnet-cf4dotnet-templates.svg?branch=master)](https://travis-ci.com/NachoColl/dotnet-cf4dotnet-templates)

-Some demo templates to build AWS Api Gateway and Lambdas dotNET core projects that want to use the tool [Cloudformation4dotNET](https://github.com/NachoColl/dotnet-cf4dotnet) to deploy on AWS using Cloudformation templates.
+Some demo templates to build AWS Api Gateway and Lambdas dotNET core projects that want to use the tool [Cloudformation4dotNET](https://github.com/NachoColl/dotnet-cf4dotnet) to deploy on AWS by using Cloudformation templates.

 ## How to Install